jascdk/Nilan_Homeassistant/README.md

 Any MQTT-Tool (I use on my mac a tool called "MQTT Box") can be used to get the values by subscribing to :

-`temp/#`- This will give the temperatures from all the sensors.
+`ventilation/temp/#`- This will give the temperatures from all the sensors.

+`ventilation/moist/#`- This will give the humidity from the systems humidity sensor.

 `ventilation/#` - This gives the output of the system - fan speed etc. Remember the payloads are given in values not text.